zachvalenta/jvns.ca/content/post/2018-02-20-how-do-you-measure-a-blog-s-success-.markdown

 helped me build an initial readership of people who were interested in the same things, which was great!

+These sites obviously aren't perfect but I think getting my blog in front of a wide audience was a great way to find other people who are interested in the same things as me :)

 Today I have lots of awesome readers who tell me interesting things, and that's enough for me!
 I don't really have any desire to publicize this blog further (though my blog does get frequently posted to those sites and that's fine) -- my goal is just to write useful things and keep learning